XHCSI-FM

-XHCSI-FM / XECSI-AM is a radio station on 89.5 FM and 750 AM in Culiacán, Sinaloa, Mexico.
-It is owned by Radiorama and is known as Romántica with a romantic format.
+XHCSI-FM 89.5 is a radio station in Culiacán, Sinaloa, Mexico.
+It broadcasts on 89.5 FM, XHCSI-FM is owned by Grupo Radiorama and operated by TM Medios y Radio S.A. de C.V. and is known as Romántica with a romantic format.

 History

 XECSI-AM 750 received its concession on March 15, 1991.
 It operated with 1,000 watts during the day and at night with 250 watts.
 XECSI migrated to FM in 2010 as XHCSI-FM 89.5.
 The station had a continuity obligation decreed in 2014, but a 2018 IFT study found that other stations served all of the listeners that were in its AM coverage area.

 XHCSI-FM was known as Éxtasis Digital between 2012 and 2015, with an English classic hits format.
 It then switched to its current romantic format.